CD Universidad de El Salvador: List of coaches

-The club's last manager prior to the club hiatus was the Salvadoran Oscar Navarro.
+The club's current manager is Salvadoran Edgar "Kiko" Henríquez.
 There have been TBD permanent and TBD caretaker managers of Universidad since the appointment of the club's first professional manager, TBD in TBD.
 The club's longest-serving manager, in terms of both length of tenure and number of games overseen, is TBD, who managed the club between 1996 and 2018.
 Argentinian Gregorio Bundio was also Universidad's first manager from outside the El Salvador.
 Conrado Miranda is the club's most successful coach, having won one Sefinda division title and one runners Primera División title; following closely is TBD, who won two Segunda division titles.